instantcommerce/next-api-decorators/website/docs/validation.md

 ### Nested data

-The equivalent of the `class-validator` and `class-transformer` would be
+The equivalent of the `class-validator` and `class-transformer` example would be

 ```ts
 import { createHandler, createZodDto, Body, Post, ZodValidationPipe } from 'next-api-decorators';